gazebosim/gz-sensors/tutorials/05_segmentation_camera.md

     </model>
 ```

-Or by including a model from ignition fuel, you can add the label plugin as a child for the <include> tag
+If you're including a model from a place like [ignition fuel](https://app.ignitionrobotics.org/dashboard), you can add the label plugin as a child for the `<include>` tag:

 ```xml
    <include>